 Too often, landlords make the mistake of sending an eviction notice without consulting an eviction lawyer or understanding what is legally allowable in evictions.
 For instance, in the city of San Francisco there are only 14 just causes for eviction.
 Consequently, a landlord cannot change the locks, turn off utilities, or move a tenant’s belongs out of an apartment if he or she fails to pay rent on time, plays the radio too loud, or leaves garbage in the hallway.
 Under California Civil Code Section 789.3, landlords who do these kinds of things are subject to a daily $100 fine, in addition to being subject to a civil action on the part of a tenant.

 San Francisco Evictions

 San Francisco, Oakland, and Berkeley all have unique real estate laws with additional protections for tenants.
 When processing an eviction, San Francisco property owners know it is critical to choose a lawyer that is very experienced with San Francisco real estate laws.
-Bradshaw & Associates is the eviction attorney San Francisco property owners and tenants trust for knowledgeable representation.
+Bradshaw & Associates, P.C. is the team of eviction attorneys San Francisco property owners and tenants trust for knowledgeable representation.

 First and Second Notices – Understanding what’s Involved

 Many people want to know how long an eviction process takes.
 In most cases, tenants must be given a 3 day, 30 day, or 60 day eviction notice.
 While each case and cause is different, the cause and reason in each is important since a landlord who attempts to evict a tenant in a 3 day period for a non-correctable cause may be subject to civil action and fines.
 If a tenant is given proper notice and fails to move by the end of the eviction notice period, he or she must be given a second notice of unlawful detainer.
 If a tenant fails to respond to the second eviction notice in five days, he or she loses the right to a hearing and can be evicted much sooner.